alexbecker/exact-bgc/README.md

 and verify the result as in the non-cluster case.

+A note on performance: The parallelization works very well on machines with up to 16 cores, but on 32 cores the overhead becomes significant.
+Therefore it is ideal to run on a cluster of 16 core machines.

 ### KNOWN BUGS:

 - combine_partial_tables.py may hang on the last line of the table for some reason; if you kill it the table will be rendered faithfully.